SwiftedMind/Puddles/README.md

 ### Why not to use Puddles

+**Puddles is not battle-tested (yet)**

+Puddles is still a new framework and things might change a lot.
+You will likely find yourself refactoring your code often, should you decide to use Puddles.
+Hopefully, this will improve over time as more and more projects are built with this architecture.

+**No proper support for unit testing (yet)**

-Puddles is still in early development and things will break regularly.
-Also, one of the major shortcomings right now is the lack of proper support for unit testing.
+One of the major shortcomings right now is the lack of proper support for unit testing.
 If you need that, Puddles is not the right choice for now.
 I will look into it once the rest of the framework has stabilized.

-**Puddles is not battle-tested (yet)**

-**SwiftUI Lifecycle**

-**No proper support for unit testing (yet)**

 ## Frequently Asked Questions